-According to surveys made with students who have engaged in SBSC courses , students are most content with four things in the SBSC setup:
+According to surveys made with students who have engaged in SBSC courses 10, students are most content with four things in the SBSC setup:

-- \ The need to take responsibility for the learning process. - \ The tools and methods for idea generation and business analysis. - \ The procedural focus on learning. - \ The interaction with companies.
+- The need to take responsibility for the learning process. - The tools and methods for idea generation and business analysis. - The procedural focus on learning. - The interaction with companies.

 The major difference in setup between "strict CBL" and SBSC is the Challenge provider, which has impact on the roles of teachers as well as students.
 Together, students, teachers, and Challenge provider form a loose team to tackle the challenge in focus.
 SBSCs utilize the connection with a partner in industry to focus students on the tasks of iterating ideas and validating solutions.
-Service Servic
+Section Scope of Centry Section